XYZenix/DTM-16/README.md

 # DTM-16
 A theme that tries to bring back the 2016 look of Discord.

+All issues should go here (and please use the dtm-16 label) -> https://github.com/XYZenix/XYZenixThemes/issues

 ## Features
 - Doesn't remove functionality (which was something that i was GOING to do as a joke)
 - Full light mode